Now accepting applications for the 2019 National Western Stock Show!

 Ideal candidates must have strong administrative skills, interest in business marketing and how businesses align themselves with an event such as Stock Show.
 Must possess problem solving skills, be a self starter, have efficient time management skills, and should be knowledgeable with most computer applications.
 Interns must be able to work 1-2 days per week from November 7 – January 2 (flexibility offered around holidays) AND daily from January 2 – 22.

 - Supervisor – Dana Porter Smith, Director, Partnership Services & Education

 Help with general production of Colorado vs. the World, PRCA, PBR, MLK and Mexican Extravaganza rodeos by attending production meetings before each performance; assisting rodeo personnel during performances by monitoring happenings and flow of production; supporting hospitality areas; escorting VIP’s; coordinating dignitaries for the Stage Coach and Draft Horse Hitch ride.
 Responsibilities also include assisting in organizing announcer materials, creating/managing production flow sheets and coordinating sponsor reads with the rodeo announcer.
 This intern must be a self starter, customer service savvy, very detail oriented, punctual, and professional.
 The Rodeo Operations intern will also support the Horse Show department with daily activities such as ticketed event production, VIP tours/meet and greets and sponsor contract fulfillment.
 Intern must be able to work every day through the dates listed.

-Supervisor – Leon Vick, Senior Director of Rodeo & Horse Show Operations
+- Supervisor – Leon Vick, Sr. Director of Rodeo & Horse Show Operations